Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 > I believe the page would be a great opportunity for local businesses to partake in targeted advertising for special offers they are making.
 This could be implemented by adding advertising bars to each page which would create a source of revenue.

+## Technologies used

+### Languages used

+1. HTML
+2. CSS

+### Frameworks used

+1. Bootstrap 4.1.3
+* Bootstrap was used to ensure the page is responsive across all screen sizes.

+## Testing

+> The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+Please see here for HTML Validator.

+Please see here for CSS Validator.